The Medical University of South Carolina has an Office of Financial Aid Services

 American Assembly of Men (AAMN)

 The American Assembly for Men also has two scholarships available to any pre-licensure nurse, male or female.
-The site for information is http://www.aamn.org/about-us/scholarships
+Site for information

 Advanced Nursing Education Workforce (ANEW) Grant